top of page

 PMI (Project Management Institute) Risk Management

-The PMI Risk Management Framework involves risk planning, identification, qualitative and quantitative analysis, response planning, and monitoring and control.
+The PMI Risk Management Framework involves program risk planning, identification, qualitative and quantitative analysis, response planning, and monitoring and control.
 It integrates risk management seamlessly into the project management lifecycle.

 Pros: Aligned with widely accepted project management practices.
 Provides a systematic approach to addressing risks throughout the project lifecycle.